hove-io/navitia/readme_release.md

 ```
 Note: this script uses `python2.7`, `pipenv` and `vim`, make sure it's installed on your machine.

-Then follow the instructions given by the script, and also:
+Then follow the instructions given by the script, and also (see below for troubleshooting):
 * pay attention to the changelog, remove useless PR (small doc) and check that every important PR is there
 * don't forget to make `git submodule update --recursive` when necessary
 * check that `release` branch COMPILES and TESTS (unit, docker and tyr) before pushing it!
+* you might want to disable `pre-commit` since `black` requires a recent version of `pre-commit` which is not available on Python 2.7
+	* `pre-commit uninstall`
+	* comment the line that installs `pre-commit` in `release_navitia.sh`

 Nota: `major` and `minor` invocations are possible but deprecated.